12 Facts About the South American Bushmaster

 © Wikimedia Commons User: Azadeh Farshidi – CC BY-SA 4.0

-Local villages have endless superstitions about this shy yet deadly snake species.
-Indigenous rainforest folk call it the “fire extinguisher”, because of its unusual attraction to flames.
-They warn that lighting a fire in bushmaster country is practically suicide, as the normally lethargic snake will supposedly perk up and leap several metres through the air towards any flames it detects.
-There’s also tales of this snake stalking human beings, and even attacking passing motorbikes, after getting confused by the shining headlamps.
+The South American bushmaster is a snake of endless superstitions, repeated by local tribes and villagers alike.
+Indigenous rainforest folk call it the “fire extinguisher” because of its unusual attraction to flames.
+They warn that lighting a fire in bushmaster country is practically suicide, as the usually lethargic snake will supposedly perk up and leap several metres through the air towards any flames it detects.
+There’s also tales of this snake stalking human beings for miles and even attacking passing motorbikes, after getting confused by the shining headlamps.

-Some villagers call this snake “shushupe” and believe that it can transform into mammals.
-A classic legend involves a hunter pursuing a dying armadillo into its burrow, after a successful gunshot.
+Some indigenous people dub this snake “shushupe”, believing it to be a shapeshifter which can transform into mammals.
+A classic legend speaks of a hunter pursuing a dying armadillo into its burrow, after inflicting a successful gunshot.
 The hunter pokes his arm in to retrieve his prize, but is instead greeted by the hissing face of a bushmaster.
-The pursued armadillo has switched to its snake form, using its last available form of defence.
+The pursued armadillo has switched back to its snake form, using its last available form of defence.

-The real explanation, of course, is that South American bushmasters use armadillo holes as shelter.
+The real explanation of course, is that South American bushmasters regularly use armadillo holes as shelter.
 That said, nothing has been disproven…

 5 Mothers defend their eggs